NawafBahamdin/TASK7-ME-V2/README.md

 The Solidworks program was used to draw the arm with the highest accuracy and follow-up with the engineer Ibrahim, who thankfully explained the most important measurements for the holes and arm lengths.
 Figure show the drawing sheet of Chatbot to clarify the important sizes for drawing the arm
 ![Drawing Sheet of ChatBot Arm](https://j.top4top.io/p_2039n5zuj2.jpg)

+Drawing Steps
+1. Use any 3D drawing program(Recommend Solidworks)
+2. Starting from the front view and sketching
+3. Convert your drawing from 2D to 3D by using feature extrude
+4. Complete the drawing according to the measurements previously shared
+5. Recommended to use sweep feature for ChatBot Fingers
+* I recommend watching Eng.
+Wissam and Eng.
+Ibrahim's explanation of the task ([(Smart Methods (Mechanical Engineering Path - Task 7)](https://www.youtube.com/watch?v=xoTVMh1U6W4&t=908s)

 ## 7.3 References
 [1] [Servo Motor](https://www.electroniclinic.com/servo-motor-arduino-code-and-its-power-supply-advantages-application/)
 (Accessed August 01, 2021)